-I submitted the manuscript in December, and then because they’re so small, they outsource a lot of their stuff, so it’s not in-house.
+I submitted the manuscript in December, and then because they’re a small publisher, they outsource a lot, so it’s not in-house.
 There’s a managing editor, who sort of oversees the whole process, then they outsourced it to a copy editor, who had it for a month.
 Then it came back to me, and I had it for another month, and luckily there wasn’t much that she wanted to change.
 I was so lucky, I was really worried about that!
 It was just a ‘nip, tuck,’ as my publisher called it!

 I certainly didn’t agree with all of the changes, so I fought back on quite a few of them, and they were quite happy to not put in most of the ones I didn’t want to put in.